 The real development boom began when the British took control of the city in the 1880s.
 A multiracial population of Malay, Chinese and Indian origin began to settle here in larger numbers, congregating in ethnic districts that remain even today – Malay-dominated Kampung Baru, Chinatown and Little India.
 In 1896, Kuala Lumpur was made the capital of the newly formed Federal Malay State.
 In 1957, the country’s first Prime Minister, Tunku Abdul Rahman, declared Malaysia’s independence at Kuala Lumpur’s Stadium Merdeka.

-Malaysian capital’s dramatic urban sprawl in recent decades has swallowed up large areas of the surrounding rain forest, forcing out much of its wildlife.
+Malaysian capital’s dramatic urban sprawl in recent decades has swallowed up large areas of the surrounding rain forest, forcing out most of its wildlife.
 However, the long-tailed macaques have remained, tempted by the easy sources of food provided by the human population; making the relationship between the human residents and the monkey population increasingly complex.
 So beware of the rascal monkey gangs around the city.

 The Petronas Towers, the tallest twin buildings in the world, dominate the skyline in the business district of Kuala Lumpur’s city center.
 They are an iconic symbol of the soaring ambitions of the city.
 Designed by the Argentinian architect César Pelli as the headquarters of the national oil and gas company Petronas, they were completed in 1998.
 The overall architecture of the towers, made of heat-reflecting stainless steel and laminated glass, reflects Islamic influences.
 To begin with, the towers resemble a pair of minarets.
 Their floor plan is based on an eight-sided star, calling to mind arabesque patterns.
 Islamic influences are also apparent in each tower’s five tiers, representing the five pillars of Islam.
 The Skybridge, linking the towers at the 41st floor, and the Observation Deck on the 86th offers an excellent bird’s-eye view of the city.
 Whereas, the Kuala Lumpur City Center Park is the perfect vantage point to take in the Petronas Towers.